mosesmakola/mosesmakola/main/content/_index.md

 Welcome!
 {{< /typeit >}}

-I’m Moses — a data science MSc student at the University of Leeds and incoming intern at the Alan Turing Institute
+I’m Moses — a Data Science (Statistics) MSc student at the University of Leeds

 I’ve spent time at J.P.
-Morgan and speak publicly on problems in data & ML
+Morgan and The Alan Turing Institute and speak publicly on problems in data & ML

 This site is a mix of my work, interests, and ideas